-- coordinate and contribute to the planning of public relations activities, including the development of clear, measurable communication objectives and project or tactical budgets and selection of strategies, tactics, tools and resources, to manage a range of stakeholder\ relationships and support organizational objectives. - 2. coordinate and contribute to the implementation of strategies and tactics and the management of budgets and resources for a range of public relations activities to achieve communication objectives and meet activity guidelines and requirements. - 3. write and edit clear, accurate, targeted copy aligned to organizational objectives, appropriate for the chosen channel(s)\ and to a specified deadline. - 4. apply visual, audio, multimedia and interactive elements, fundamental design principles and accessibility standards, independently and collaboratively, to enhance the production of effective, timely communications appropriate for diverse channels\ and audiences. - 5. select information sources, research tools and results, and apply analytical skills to guide the development of communication objectives, selection of strategies and tactics and evaluation of the impact of public relations activities. - 6. engage stakeholders\ by adapting language, tone and presentation style to the public relations purpose, situation, audience and channel(s)\. - 7. comply with and support others to work in accordance with relevant professional association and industry codes of ethics, public relations professional standards and practices, and legal obligations, protocols and policies. - 8. keep current with emerging social and economic trends, and local, national and global issues to enhance public relations plans and activities, support organizational effectiveness and stakeholder\ relationships, and guide ongoing personal professional development.
+- coordinate and contribute to the planning of public relations activities, including the development of clear, measurable communication objectives and project or tactical budgets and selection of strategies, tactics, tools and resources to manage a range of stakeholder relationships and issues and achieve organizational objectives. - 2. coordinate, contribute to and adapt the implementation of strategies and tactics and the management of budgets and resources to achieve communication objectives and meet activity guidelines and requirements. - write and edit clear, accurate, targeted copy aligned to organizational objectives, appropriate for the chosen channel(s) and to a specified deadline. - 4. produce effective, accessible, and timely print, digital and multimedia communications, independently and collaboratively, to manage specific stakeholder relations and/or issues and achieve organizational objectives. - use research results and analytical skills to guide the development of communication objectives and public relations activities, evaluate their impact, and support organizational objectives and stakeholder relationships. - 6. engage stakeholders by adapting language, tone and presentation style to the public relations purpose, situation, audience and channel(s). - 7. comply with and support others to work in accordance with relevant professional association and industry codes of ethics, public relations professional standards and practices, and legal obligations, protocols and policies. - monitor emerging social and economic trends, and local, national and global issues to guide the planning and implementation of public relations strategies and tactics and support organizational effectiveness, stakeholder relationships and ongoing personal professional development.

-- 9. select and use current and emerging technologies to enhance the quality and delivery of public relations activities and support organizational effectiveness. - 10. select strategies and tools to build and maintain professional relationships to support public relations activities, organizational objectives and career development.
+- 9. assess the selection and implications of current and emerging technologies on the quality and delivery of public relations activities and on organizational effectiveness. - 10. select strategies and tools to build and manage stakeholder relationships to support public relations activities, organizational objectives and career development.

-\See Glossary
+See Glossary